Backup Restore Your Cluster¶

 - an object-store holding Pachyderm's data.

-- a PostgreSQL instance made up of two databases:
+- a PostgreSQL instance made up of one or two databases:

 pachydermholding Pachyderm's metadata and

 Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL database(s) (see above), in a consistent state, at a given point in time.

 Restoring it involves re-populating the database(s) and the object store using those backups, then recreating a Pachyderm cluster.

 - Make sure that you have a bucket for backup use, separate from the object store used by your cluster.

 - Depending on the reasons behind your cluster recovery, you might choose to use an existing vs. a new instance of PostgreSQL and/or the object store.

 Manual Back Up Of A Pachyderm Cluster¶

 - Make sure to retain a copy of the Helm values used to deploy your cluster.

 - Backups incur downtime until operations are resumed.